codingperks/codingperks/README.md

-:wave: Hey, my name is Ryan Perkins and I am currently an AI Engineer at Capita - building AI-enabled software.
+:wave: Hey, my name is Ryan Perkins and I am currently an AI Engineer at Ten Lifestyle - building AI-enabled software.
 Previously, I was an MSc.
 Computing Student at Imperial College London.

 :sound::microscope: I have a strong interest in deep learning, particularly its application for consumer-facing solutions.
 Specifically, I have hands-on experience with diffusion models, completing my MSc. dissertation on their application for audio generation.